thaliaarchi/omniwsa/docs/dialects/palaiologos.md

 ## Bugs in the assembler

 - Mnemonics do not need to be followed by spaces, so, e.g., `repdrop5` is valid.
-- Line comments require a terminating line feed, so may not be terminated with EOF.
-They consume the line feed, but should emit an `lf` token.
+- Line comments consume a line feed, so an `lf` token is not emitted after.
+  Thus, line comments can appear, e.g., between arguments, and cannot be on the last line if it is not terminated with LF.
 - LF and `/` instruction separators cannot be mixed.
 The parser should repeat the LF token as LF* and LF+, instead of LF? and LF.
   - Consecutive LFs are allowed only without tokens between, including spaces or